paulrohrbeck/aem-links/problems_solutions.md

 - make sure you added authentication headers if needed
 - Either check "Allow Empty" in "Apache Sling Referrer Filter" OSGi config or set a proper referrer header in Postman

+---

+#### Targeted component: simulation doesn't work but selecting the campaign and experience in the client context works

+- This happened for me when I was just trying to test some segments on the Geometrixx site.
+Turns out they have to be under their respective site (ie. '/etc/segmentation/geometrixx-outdoors'), I had them under another folder.
+They showed up when I created the experiences but then the connection wasn't made properly.